b3008/executable_html_docs/source/index.html.md

 ## 1. Participant number and gender

  The participant inputs an identification number (``pNum``) they have been given.
 They also report their gender.

  This only happens once, subsequent uses of the questionnaire retain the value and don't require it again.
 So it is only displayed if the participant number is not already known.

+<p class="sticktoexample"></p>

  ```html
 <aa-choose>
   <aa-when test="participantNumber==null">